Character formula for conjugacy classes in a coset

 \begin{example} For $p>2$ there are exactly $p$ irreducible representations of $N=\SL_2(\F_p)$ that extend to $G=\GL_2(\F_p)$.
 Indeed, fix a generator $qN\in G/N\iso \F_p^\times$, a primitive root mod $p$.
 Note that if the determinant of a matrix in $\GL_2(\F_p)$ generates $\F_p^\times$, then the element is automatically semisimple, provided $p>2$.
 Thus there are $p$ conjugacy classes in the coset $qN$, characterised by their trace, and hence, by Corollary~\ref{cor1}, exactly $p$ irreducible representations that extend to $\GL_2(\F_p)$. \end{example}

 We end with an `inversion formula', which reconstructs a character $\Theta$ on $G$ from its values on a sufficient number of cosets.
 This was our original motivation in the number-theoretic setting when $G$ is a local Galois group and $N\normal G$ its inertia subgroup.
 In that case, this formula explictly reconstructs a representation of $G$ from characteristic polynomials of Frobenius over sufficiently many intermediate fields.
-We refer the reader to \cite{weil} for a summary of this approach, and to our forthcoming paper for the applications of the formula.
+We refer the reader to \cite{weil2} for the applications of the formula.

 \begin{corollary}[Inversion formula] Suppose $N\normal G$ with $Q=G/N$ cyclic, generated by $q\in G$.
 Let $U$ be a set of representatives of orbits of $\QDh$ on $\Irr G$, and denote $m_\rho=\langle \Res_N\rho, \Res_N\rho\rangle$ for $\rho\in U$.
 Let $\Theta$ be a character of $G$. \begin{itemize} \item[(i)] $\Theta$ can be written as